 As we all know, technology changes rapidly, Microsoft moves fast forward to a new era of computers and platforms.

 The Death of a Friend Named Windows-XP is similar to the death of our old friend “The Telephone!”
 As a famous song goes “Video killed the Radio Star” How many people have land lines?
 How many people only have a telephone to dial out or receive a call?
 Now telephones are cool gadgets and multi-purposed.
 No wonder there are more car accidents today than before.
 Technology plugged the users in at all times.
 Mothers wonder why their children have concentration deficit.
 Our society and major companies demand that we need to drain ourselves and create the next flawed generation.

-Our personal computers need to be filled with all the unnecessary gadgets that will distract us, and in the long run, people will lose their jobs, because they played more than they worked.
-Why may we not keep it simple?
+Our personal computers need to be filled with all the unnecessary gadgets that will distract us, and in the long run, people will lose their jobs, because they played more on Facebook than they worked.
+Let us keep life simple.